-Abuse is abuse and will not be tolerated, minimised or dismissed as 'banter'; 'just having a laugh'; 'part of growing up'; 'boys being boys'; or 'girls being girls.
-It is important for the schools to consider the wider environmental factors and context within which child on child abuse occurs.
+Abuse is abuse and will not be tolerated, minimised, or dismissed as 'banter'; 'just having a laugh'; 'part of growing up'; 'boys being boys'; or 'girls being girls.
+It is important for the Schools to consider the wider environmental factors and context within which child on child abuse occurs.

-The Forest Alliance of Nursery Schools will also consider the potential for the impact of the incident to extend further than the schools' local community (e.g. for images or content to be shared around neighbouring schools/colleges) and for a victim (or alleged perpetrator) to become marginalised and excluded by both online and offline communities.
+The Schools will also consider the potential for the impact of the incident to extend further than the schools' local community (e.g. for images or content to be shared around neighbouring schools/colleges) and for a victim (or alleged perpetrator) to become marginalised and excluded by both online and offline communities.

 There is also the strong potential for repeat victimisation in the future if abusive content continues to exist somewhere online.
 Online concerns can be especially complicated.
-Support is available from The UK Safer Internet Centre at 0344 381 4772 and helpline@saferinternet.org.uk and the Internet Watch Foundation at https://www.iwf.org.uk/
+Support is available from The UK Safer Internet Centre at 0344 381 4772 and helpline@saferinternet.org.uk and the Internet Watch Foundation

-Children who are lesbian, gay, bi, transgender or identify alternatively (LGBTQ+)

-Children who are lesbian, gay, bi, or trans + (LGBT+) can be targeted by other children.
+Children who are lesbian, gay, bi, transgender or identify alternatively (LGBTQ+) Children who are lesbian, gay, bi, or trans + (LGBT+) can be targeted by other children.
 In some cases, a child who is perceived by other children to be LGBTQ+ (whether they are or not) can be just as vulnerable as children who identify as LGBTQ+.